Turkey uses emergency decree to fire more than 10,000 public servants

 The new decree “made it easier to sack public officials believed to be members of terrorist organizations or groups involved in activities against the country’s national security,” Anadolu reported.

-The 10,131 dismissed government employees were alleged to have ties to Gulen.
+The 10,131 dismissed government employees were alleged to have ties to Gulen, a US-based Turkish cleric, and his movement, which Turkey blames for the failed July coup and considers a terrorist organization.

-The decree also effectively grants Erdogan the power to appoint all the heads of Turkey's universities by abolishing a system in which academics picked the top candidates for rectors of the schools.
+The decree also effectively grants President Recep Tayyip Erdogan the power to appoint all the heads of Turkey’s universities by abolishing a system in which academics picked the top candidates for rectors of the schools.
 Academics had selected a slate of rector candidates at the institutions for more than two decades.

-The 15 Kurdish media companies that were shut down are accused of ties to the PKK, which has been battling the Turkish state off and on for some 30 years.
+The 15 Kurdish media companies that were shut down are accused of ties to the Kurdistan Workers’ Party, or PKK, which has been battling the Turkish state off and on for some 30 years.

-Turkey, the United States and the European Union consider the PKK to be a terrorist organization.
+Turkey, the United States and the European Union consider it to be a terrorist organization.

 The media shutdown is the latest in an escalation of moves against prominent Kurds.